Apple cider vinegar has long been known as a fix for whatever ails you. This kitchen staple is used to treat the sniffs and sneezes of common colds.

 There are vinegars on the market that are made from coconut water, and they do not have the same nutritional value.

 You can use it in any recipe that calls for vinegar for a sweeter, milder taste.
-You can also use it as a daily detox by adding one tablespoon to a tablespoon of water each morning.
+You can also use it as a daily detox by adding one tablespoon to one cup of water each morning.

 Yours in health,